 The king at the time was Sigismund I who vehemently opposed all Protestant doctrine.
 But by the middle of the 16th C, Calvinism enjoyed a measure of support from Sigismund II, who even corresponded with Calvin.

-The leader of the Calvinist movement in Poland was Jan Laski, a nobleman who had connections to a wide circle of people with Reformed leanings, including Melanchthon & Erasmus.
-He even purchased, Erasmus’ library.
-Exiled from Poland for being a Calvinist, he was called back by the nobility who’d come to favored the Reformed Faith.
-Laski translated the Bible into Polish, & worked for a meeting of the minds between Calvinists & Lutherans.
+The leader of the Calvinist movement in Poland was Jan Laski, a nobleman with connections to a wide circle of people with Reformed leanings, including Melanchthon and Erasmus.
+He purchased Erasmus’ library.
+Exiled from Poland for being a Calvinist, he was called back by the nobility who’d come to favor the Reformed Faith.
+Laski translated the Bible into Polish, and worked for a meeting of the minds between Calvinists and Lutherans.
 His efforts led to the Synod of Sendomir in 1570, 10 years after Laski’s death.

-The Polish govt followed a policy of greater religious tolerance than most of Europe.
-A large number of people, mostly Jews & Christians of various faith flavors, sought refuge there.
-Among these was Faustus Socinius, who denied the Doctrine of the Trinity, launching a group known as the Unitarians.
-His views were expressed in the Racovian Catechism, authored not by Socinius, but by 2 of his followers and published in 1605.
-This document affirms and argues that only the Father is God, that Jesus is not divine, but purely human, and that the Holy Spirit is just a way of referring to God’s power and presence.
+The Polish government followed a policy of greater religious tolerance than most of Europe.
+A large number of people, mostly Jews and Christians of various faiths, sought refuge there.
+Among them was Faustus Socinius, who denied the Doctrine of the Trinity, launching a group known as Unitarians.
+His views were expressed in the Racovian Catechism, authored not by Socinius, but by two of his followers.
+Published in 1605, this document affirms and argues that only the Father is God, that Jesus is not divine, but purely human, and that the Holy Spirit is just a way of referring to God’s power and presence.

-Throughout most of the 16th C & well into the 17th, Protestantism as affirmed at the Synod of Sendomir, had a growing number of followers—as did also Socinian Unitarianism.
-But as the national identity of Poland developed in opposition to Russian Orthodox to the East, and the German Lutherans to the West, with both Russia & Germany repeatedly seeking to take Polish territory, that identity became increasingly Roman Catholic, so that by the 20th C, Poland was one of the most Catholic nations in Europe.
+Throughout most of the 16th C and well into the 17th, Protestantism as affirmed at the Synod of Sendomir, had a growing number of Polish followers—as did Socinian Unitarianism.
+But as the national identity of Poland developed in opposition to Russian Orthodox Church to the East, and German Lutherans to the West, with both Russia and Germany repeatedly seeking to take Polish territory, that identity became increasingly Roman Catholic, so that by the 20th C, Poland was one of the most Catholic nations in Europe.